saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 You can also use the API to fetch captured screenshots.
-To fetch the screenshots through your CLI, use [Get All Screenshots](https://docs.saucelabs.com/dev/api/jobs/#get-all-screenshots) and [List Job Assets](https://docs.saucelabs.com/dev/api/jobs/#list-job-assets) endpoints (you may also use the [RDC endpoints](https://docs.saucelabs.com/dev/api/rdc/#get-a-specific-real-device-job) directly).
-It will return a zip file of all screenshots captured during the session.
+To fetch the screenshots through your CLI, use the [Get All Screenshots](https://docs.saucelabs.com/dev/api/jobs/#get-all-screenshots) and [List Job Assets](https://docs.saucelabs.com/dev/api/jobs/#list-job-assets) endpoints (you may also use the [RDC endpoints](https://docs.saucelabs.com/dev/api/rdc/#get-a-specific-real-device-job) directly).
+The endpoints will return a .zip file of all screenshots captured during the session.

 ## Limitations